 What is a civil partnership

-To register a civil partnership, you and your partner must sign a civil partnership document in front of two witnesses and the person registering your civil partnership.
+To register a civil partnership, you and your partner must sign a civil partnership document in front of 2 witnesses and the person registering your civil partnership.

-In some situations, a same-sex couple who has not registered a civil partnership will have the same legal rights and responsibilities as a couple who has registered a civil partnership.
-This will be the case, for example, when working out your entitlement to welfare benefits and tax credits.
+In some situations, a couple who hasn't registered a civil partnership will have the same legal rights and responsibilities as a couple who has registered a civil partnership.
+This is the case, for example, when working out your entitlement to welfare benefits and tax credits.

 Who can register a civil partnership

-You can register a civil partnership with your partner of the same sex as long as all the following circumstances apply:-
+You can register a civil partnership with your partner if all of the following apply:

-- neither of you is already either a civil partner, or married
+- neither of you is already a civil partner or married

-- you are not relatives who are legally forbidden from registering a civil partnership
+- you're not relatives who are legally forbidden from registering a civil partnership

-- you are both capable of understanding the nature of a civil partnership and are able to consent to its formation.
+- you both understand the nature of a civil partnership and can consent to its formation.

 How to register a civil partnership

-When you give notice, you will be asked to give details of the date and place where the civil partnership is to be registered.
-You will also have to give the register office certain personal details.
-These are your name, your address, your date of birth and whether you have been in a civil partnership or married before.
+When you give notice, you'll be asked to give details of the date and place where the civil partnership is to be registered.
+You'll also have to give the register office certain personal details.
+These are your name, your address, your date of birth and whether you've been in a civil partnership or married before.
 You may also be required to give evidence of your nationality.

-Once you have given notice of your intention to register a civil partnership, details from the notice will be publicised in the register office for the area where you intend to register.
+Once you've given notice of your intention to register a civil partnership, details from the notice will be published in the register office for the area where you intend to register.

 The details must be made available for people to see for 28 days before you can register your civil partnership.
 This is to give an opportunity for any objections to be made.

-The details made available will not include your address, or that of your partner.
+The details made available won't include your address or that of your partner.

-In some exceptional circumstances, for example, where one of you is terminally ill, you can ask for the 28-day waiting period to be waived – see under heading Special rules for people who are seriously ill.
+In some exceptional circumstances, for example if one of you is seriously ill, you can ask for the 28-day period to be waived.

-- religious or belief celebrant who has been authorised by the Registrar General (where the religious or belief body has agreed to register civil partnerships)
+- a religious or belief celebrant who's been authorised by the registrar general, if the religious or belief body has agreed to register civil partnerships.

-If your civil partnership is going to be registered by a registrar, it may take place either in a registration office or any other place that the registration authority agrees to, except for religious premises.
+If your civil partnership is going to be registered by a registrar, it can take place either in a registration office or in any other place that the registration authority agrees to, except for religious premises.

 If your civil partnership is going to be registered by a religious or belief celebrant, this can take place anywhere agreed by you and your celebrant.

-There is no legal obligation or duty on a religious or belief body to register civil partnerships and it isn't unlawful discrimination for an individual celebrant or religious or belief body to refuse to register a civil partnership.
+There's no legal obligation or duty on a religious or belief body to register civil partnerships.
+It isn't unlawful discrimination for an individual celebrant or religious or belief body to refuse to register a civil partnership.

-Non-religious venues cannot choose whether to hold civil partnerships or not, if they hold weddings.
+Non-religious venues can't choose whether to hold civil partnerships or not, if they hold weddings.
 This would be unlawful discrimination.
 However, religious organisations can refuse to hold civil partnerships in their venues.

-You can access a directory of registrars in Scotland, on the National Records of Scotland website at www.nrscotland.gov.uk .
+You can access a directory of registrars in Scotland on the National Records of Scotland website .
 You should check the venue is available before registering your notice to register.

-You and your partner will have legally registered your civil partnership once you have signed the Civil Partnership Schedule in front of the person registering the civil partnership and two witnesses.
+You and your partner will have legally registered your civil partnership once you've signed the civil partnership schedule in front of the person registering the civil partnership and two witnesses.

-You can arrange to have a ceremony in addition to your registration process but this is not legally required.
-If you would like to have a ceremony you should contact the local registrar or your religious or belief celebrant to find out what arrangements can be made.
+You can arrange to have a ceremony in addition to your registration process, but this isn't legally required.
+If you'd like to have a ceremony, you should contact the local registrar or your religious or belief celebrant to find out what arrangements can be made.

-If your civil partnership is being registered by a religious or belief celebrant, you must arrange for the Civil Partnership Schedule to be returned to the district registrar within 3 days of the civil partnership so that it can be registered in the civil partnership register.
+If your civil partnership is being registered by a religious or belief celebrant, you must arrange for the civil partnership schedule to be returned to the district registrar within three days of the civil partnership so it can be registered in the civil partnership register.